marionbarker/loopdocs/docs/gh-actions/gh-update.md

 ### Update Fork

-Open your *GitHub* account and select your LoopWorkspace repository from your repositories list.
+Open your &nbsp;<span translate="no">GitHub</span>&nbsp;account and select your LoopWorkspace repository from your repositories list.

+#### Special Instructions for &nbsp;<span translate="no">Loop</span>&nbsp;3.4

+When updating from&nbsp;<span translate="no">Loop</span>&nbsp;3.2.x to 3.4, you will need to take some extra steps.
+Once those steps are completed, your &nbsp;<span translate="no">Loop</span>&nbsp;app will be automatically updated and automatically built at least once a month.

+!!! question "Can I Opt Out?"
+    Yes - you can opt out of the automatic build.

+    * The default instructions configure automatic update and automatic build
+    * The instructions to opt-out of some or all of these automations start at [Modify Automatic Building](#modify-automatic-building)

+Here is a summary of the extra steps; each step has an associated link.
+You need to do all of them.

+1. Confirm the status of your &nbsp;<span translate="no">GitHub Personal Access Token</span>
+    * Recommended permission scope is `repo, workflow` and set to never expire
+    * You can check this using directions at [<span translate="no">GitHub Personal Access Token</span>](#github-personal-access-token)
+1. Follow the directions for [Manual Update](#manual-update) for your fork
+1. This list is repeated in the [Build Loop](#build-loop) section along with detailed instructions
+    * Add and Update New Indentifier
+    * Create Certificates
+    * Build Loop

+#### Manual Update

 ![message displayed when your fork of LoopWorkspace is behind LoopKit version](img/github-build-check-fork-status.svg){width="700"}
 {align="center"}

-* If your fork is up to date with LoopKit version, you will see the message `This branch is up to date with LoopKit/LoopWorkspace:{branch}` - there is no need to build again unless your Loop app in *TestFlight* is about to expire - in which case, proceed to [Build Loop](#build-loop)
+* If your fork is up to date with LoopKit version, you will see the message `This branch is up to date with LoopKit/LoopWorkspace:{branch}` - there is no need to build again unless your Loop app in &nbsp;<span translate="no">TestFlight</span>&nbsp;is about to expire - in which case, proceed to [Build Loop](#build-loop)
 * If your fork shows a message such as `This branch is 3 commits behind LoopKit:main` and you want to update and build, then click `Sync Fork` by tapping where the red rectangle is shown in the graphic above, then in the pop-up window, tap on `Update branch`
 * If your fork shows a message such as `This branch is 3 commits behind LoopKit:main and 4 commits ahead of LoopKit:main`; you might need to manually sync and choose to `discard changes`; you can always customize again after the update